Vice President, Production

-In addition, her role (since 2017) as senior coordinating producer, has Rosenfeld overseeing all soccer content as well as motor sports on ESPN linear television networks including the Indianapolis 500 on ABC.
+Along with her ACCN duties leading up to launch, Rosenfeld was senior coordinating producer (2017-19) where she oversaw all soccer content as well as motor sports on ESPN linear television networks including the Indianapolis 500 on ABC.
 In 2016, she led ESPN’s unprecedented and critically acclaimed coverage of UEFA European Football Championship 2016 from France with a live studio presence originating from a set on the banks of The Seine with a backdrop that included the scenic Eiffel Tower in Paris.

 As producer (2007-2011) and coordinating producer (2011-2015), Rosenfeld was part of ESPN’s senior production management team responsible for the company’s award-winning presentation of the FIFA World Cup South Africa 2010 and the critically acclaimed FIFA World Cup Brazil 2014, the company’s most successful and most-watched FIFA World Cup.
 She also oversaw ESPN’s coverage of FIFA Women’s World Cup Germany 2011, the English Premier League (2011-2013), as well as other major international soccer events – FIFA Confederations Cup, UEFA European Football Championship 2008 and more.